-There are several cetaceans protected under the MMPA that are found in the waters fished by the multispecies fishery, namely the Risso's dolphin (Grampus griseus), spotted and striped dolphins (Stenella spp.), and coastal forms of Atlantic bottlenose dolphin (Tursiops truncatus).
-Although these species may occasionally become entangled or otherwise entrapped in certain fishing gear such as pelagic longline and mid-water trawls, these gear types are not used in the multispecies fishery (or allowed to operate within the Sector) (NEFMC, Am 13 FSEIS, Section 9.2.2).
+Several cetaceans protected under the MMPA are found in the waters fishery by the NE multispecies fishery, Risso's dolphin (Grampus griseus), spotted and striped dolphins (Stenella spp.), and coastal forms of the Atlantic bottlenose dolphin (Tursiops truncatus).
+Although these species may occasionally become entangled or otherwise entrapped in certain fishing gear such as pelagic longline and mid-water trawls, these gear types are not used in the multspecies fishery.